CocoaLumberjack/CocoaLumberjack/Documentation/FineGrainedLogging.md

 All we had to do was use a new variable - ddLogLevel2.

 You should also note that you aren't restricted to the 4 pre-defined log levels.
 You can define them however you want.
-Learn more in the [[Custom Log Levels | CustomLogLevels]] page.
+Learn more in the [Custom Log Levels](CustomLogLevels.md) page.